blair-aitken/bac-calculator/README.md

 ## How it Works

-The calculator is based on an adjusted Widmark formula, using calculations for estimated total body water (TBW) in men and women.
+The calculator is based on an adjusted Watson method for dosing, using calculations for estimated total body water (TBW) in men and women.
 The formulas used are as follows:

 **For Men**: `TBW (L)=2.447-(0.09516 × age)+(0.1074 × height)+(0.3362 × weight)`